insert-coin/CloudyGamePlugin/README.md

 - In the .cpp file where you want to use any public functions in this module:
   - Ensure that `#include "../../CloudyWebAPI/Public/ICloudyWebAPI.h"` is included.

+- Add the following system environment variables
+  - Variable: `ROBOT_USER`.
+Content: `username; password`.
+Replace the username and password with the actual values.
+  - Variable: `CLOUDYWEB_URL`.
+Content: `http://url:port`.
+Replace the URL and port with the actual values.

 ## Usage
 Assume that we want to use the `UploadFile` function from this module.
 We call the function this way: